Tarik-Box/Team-Analyzer/README.md

 ### AI Assistants -

-➤ ChatGPT (OpenAI) — for assistance in structuring and refining the README file.

 ➤ GitHub Copilot (VS Code) — for autocompletion and in-line code comments.

+➤ Gemini-cli (Google) — for assistance in restructuring and enhancing the README.md file.